LukeOnuke/SimpleFxDialog/README.md

  - Add a issue template
  - Add automation and github actions

 ## Contribution
-If you want to contribute you are welcome to do in any way imaginable, exept donations, those will be made possible when v1.0.0 comes around.
+If you want to contribute you are welcome to do in any way imaginable.
 Easiest way to contribute is to star the repository.